sampart/WhiteOctoberPagerfantaBundle/README.md

 This project is no longer maintained.
-If you are using it with Symfony >= 4.3, you may want to use [this fork](https://github.com/BabDev/BabDevPagerfantaBundle) instead.
+If you are using it with Symfony 3.4, 4.4 or 5, you may want to use [this fork](https://github.com/BabDev/BabDevPagerfantaBundle) instead.

 # WhiteOctoberPagerfantaBundle